 Yes.
 FM work will need to be done in total harmony with users, so as to suggest solutions and improvements that can be customised and quickly adapted.

 If you had to choose one word to describe FM’s future, what would it be?

 Experience.
 Because we believe Facility Management’s role will focus on users’ experiences and needs.

-We’ve talked to a total of 11 industry experts about these same topics.
-Access the ebook (free access – no form required!) and find out what their thoughts and forecasts are for 2022.
+We’ve talked to industry experts about these same topics.
+Access the ebook (free access – no form required!) and find out what their thoughts and forecasts are for 2023.